Code-Institute-Submissions/globeconnections/README.md

 - The search functionalities provided in my website allow the site navigator to gain access to various services provided by the company to meet their individual requirements.

-- I have provided users with access to information about the following resources via the Google Maps APIs, close to their chosen destination :
+- I have provided users with access to information about the following resources via the Google Maps APIs, close to their chosen destination:

 **1. Hotels (Accommodation/lodging)**